What does flexible study mean for me?

 Kick-start your meaningful career

-The Bachelor of Social Science – Behavioural Studies prioritises your readiness to succeed come graduation through industry connections embedded in your degree:
+The Bachelor of Social Science – Security and Counter Terrorism prioritises your readiness to succeed come graduation through industry connections embedded in your degree:

-- Professional Teaching: You will be taught by professionals with clinical experience in therapy, counselling or psychology.
-Learn from experts with practical, real-world experience who are ready to share their knowledge with you.
+- Professional Teaching: Learn from experts with practical, real-world experience who are ready to share their knowledge with you.

 - Networking: Develop professional connections with your peers as you collaborate on projects and learn industry level skills.